HomeOutdoor Living BlogDeck Board Thickness: What to Know & How to Choose

 TimberTech delivers straightforward installation for DIY deck ideas and easy deck ideas

-Thicker deck boards, like TimberTech Advanced PVC MAX boards (1.5” thick) can give you a sturdier underfoot feel.
+Thicker deck boards, like TimberTech Advanced PVC MAX boards (1.5” thick) can give you a sturdier underfoot feel when framed using standard 16” on center joist spacing.

 1.)
 Deck Board Thickness by Material